- Major and Minor

 The Religion program offers an expanded curriculum in the study of religion through its arrangement with New College of the University of Edinburgh.
 Also available is the opportunity to study with international eminent scholars who teach in this major Scottish university.

 The program of study in Edinburgh consists of three courses: two courses chosen by each student from among those offered by the New College faculty.
-These courses are given the Dartmouth designations Religion 70 and 71.
-Religion 74 is taught by the accompanying Dartmouth faculty member and available to all participants.
-All three courses are graded.
-Religion 70, 71, and 74 count as intermediate courses when fulfilling the requirements for the major.
-Students interested in participating in the Religion Foreign Study Program should contact the faculty director.
+These courses are given the Dartmouth designations REL 70 and 71.
+REL 74 is taught by the accompanying Dartmouth faculty member.
+All three courses are graded and then also recorded by the Registrar at Dartmouth College.
+REL 70, 71, and 74 count as intermediate courses when fulfilling the requirements for the religion major.

 Pre-Requisite: At least one course in Religion, and applicants must have a minimum cumulative grade-point average of 3.0.